 A: Tenant Reps routinely work with other real estate companies and property owners, many of whom are known on a first name basis.
-While it is most common for the Tenant Rep to contact these companies on your behalf, you may call these companies directly when circumstances dictate.
-Just be sure to mention that you are being represented by a Tenant Rep who will be negotiating the transaction on your behalf.
+It is most common for the Tenant Rep to contact these companies on your behalf as they know what questions to ask and how to best leverage the market.

 Q: What if I see a good location myself?

 A: Wonderful!
 Simply contact your Tenant Rep who will check it out and negotiate the best terms possible for you.
 It is likely that the Tenant Rep is already familiar with the building and too many inquiries will only encourage Landlords to increase their rates.

 A: Nothing!
 Normal site selection or acquisition tasks require no fees from you since Tenant Reps are compensated through a share of the leasing or brokerage fee that the Landlord pays.
 In fact, since Tenant Reps commonly obtain better terms for their clients than the clients would have obtained themselves, you will spend less time and money by working through one.
 Other services such as market research, consulting, lease analysis and lease termination negotiations are available and billed on an hourly or fixed-rate basis.